samanasevana/samanasevanasite/src/content/dhamma/awakening.md

 _Hostility_

-The second obstruction is hostility, the entire realm of hatred, cruelty, violence and the like.
+The second block is hostility, the entire realm of hatred, cruelty, violence and the like.
 To counteract hostility, the Buddha suggested the cultivation of kindness and compassion towards all beings.

 The experience of hostility and the experience of kindness are the exact opposite.
 Hostility is the wish to harm.
 Kindness is wishing well.
 Hostility is tight, constricting, and burning.
 Kindness is expansive, open, smooth, and soothing.
 Hostility is painful.
 Kindness is pleasurable.
 Hostility is agitated.
 Kindness is calm and balanced.